mariolambrette/AnimalTrackR/README.md

 ### Overview

-`AnimalTrackR` provides a simple end-to-end pipeline for using [YOLOv8 detection models](https://docs.ultralytics.com/tasks/detect/) to track an individual animal in captivity for behavioural analyses.
+`AnimalTrackR` provides an end-to-end pipeline for using [YOLOv8 detection models](https://docs.ultralytics.com/tasks/detect/) to track an individual animal in captivity for behavioural analyses.
 Broadly, it allows you to [sample frames](#extracting-training-images) from the